 Turkey Soup.
 By now, your stock pot should be clean and ready to go, so add in about half turkey stock and half water.
 Put it on medium-high heat.
-Add turkey meat, carrots, potatoes, onion, celery, tomatoes and whatever other vegetables you have available, cooked or raw.
+Add turkey meat, carrots, potatoes, onion, celery, tomatoes, and whatever other vegetables you have available, cooked or raw.
 Bring the whole thing up to a boil, then cover and lower the heat to a bare simmer.
-Allow to cook for two hours, tasting for seasoning.
-You can add whatever you like in your soup.
-Pasta, egg noodles or rice are also good additions.
+Allow it to cook for two hours, tasting for seasoning.
+You can add whatever you like to your soup.
+Pasta, egg noodles, or rice are also good additions.
 Don’t be afraid to add a little kick to the broth with roasted peppers or cayenne.

 Turkey and Dumplings.
-Take the above pot of soup and make a biscuit dough using baking mix or flour, baking powder, salt and milk.
-Bring the soup up to a vigorous simmer and place spoon-size lumps of dough on to the top of the broth.
+Take the above pot of soup and make a biscuit dough using baking mix or flour, baking powder, salt, and milk.
+Bring the soup up to a vigorous simmer and place spoon-size lumps of dough onto the top of the broth.
 Cover and let cook for about 10 to 15 minutes.
-You can also thicken the soup with a flour or corn starch slurry or use instant mashed potato flakes.
+You can also thicken the soup with flour or cornstarch slurry or use instant mashed potato flakes.

 There are lots of other recipes available.
-You can use turkey just about anywhere you’d use chicken: pizza, pasta, stir fry and more.
+You can use turkey just about anywhere you’d use chicken: pizza, pasta, stir fry, and more.
 Just grab one of your favorite recipes in The Bachelor’s Kitchen and adapt it to using turkey.
-You’ll use up those leftover in no time.
+You’ll use up those leftovers in no time.